About the Centre Mersenne

 Open Access / Diamond Open Access

-TThe Centre Mersenne aims at providing a long-term and quality support to scientific publications.
+- The Centre Mersenne aims at providing a quality and long-term support to scientific publications, while keeping costs low.

-The Centre Mersenne cost structure and corresponding funding sources is the following:
+- The Centre Mersenne cost structure and corresponding funding sources are as follows:

 Institutions supporting Mathdoc (CNRS, UGA) provide the Centre Mersenne with the necessary resources for the smooth development and running of the infrastructure.